MRNISHITHREDDI/websitevip/DEPLOYMENT_INSTRUCTIONS.md

 If the bot is not working after deployment:

 1. Check the bot status using `/api/bot-status` to see detailed information
-2. If environment variables are properly set but the bot is not polling, try restarting it:
+2. If the bot shows configuration issues, verify your environment variables are correctly set
+3. Try restarting the bot integration using:
    ```
    POST /api/restart-bot
    ```
-3. Verify you've started a conversation with your bot by sending `/start` to it
+4. Verify the API response and check if any errors are reported
+5. The new implementation uses direct HTTPS calls to Telegram's API for maximum reliability
-4. Check your deployment platform for any logs related to the Telegram API
+6. Check your deployment platform for any logs related to the Telegram API
+7. Test notification delivery with a verification request

 ## Testing User Verification